SuperJan92/Jano/README.md

 # Jano
-A WordPress theme built on Timber With Tailwind CSS
+A WordPress theme built with Twig and Tailwind.